drupal/php-signify/README.md

 ## Use Case

-Drupal's auto-update and core validation work depend on access to trusted metadata and code assets.
+Drupal's auto-update and core validation work depends on access to trusted metadata and code assets.
 Because Drupal is deployed globally to diverse environments, our implementation should support public and private mirroring of data as well as validation by widely varying PHP releases and web host